0xProject/0x-docs/docs/market-makers/introduction.md

 ---
 sidebar_label: Introduction
 sidebar_position: 1
-description: This section is for (i) Professional Market-makers interested in supplying liquidity via the 0x RFQ system, and (ii) Integrators who would like to access RFQ liquidity, via /swap
+description: This section provides an introduction into 0x's RFQ Liqudity provided by market makers that is available to all 0x API integrators
 ---

 # Introduction

-This document is for Professional Market-Makers who want to understand an overview of the 0x RFQ system and how to provide liquidity to it.
+This document provides an overview of the 0x RFQ liquidity provided by market makers and available to all 0x API integrators.

 :::info
 If you represent a trading firm that would like to add liquidity to the 0x ecosystem via the RFQ system, please get in touch here: [0x RFQ Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSen019JsWFZHluSgqSaPE_WFVc4YBtNS4EKB8ondJJ40Eh8jw/viewform?usp=sf_link)
 :::

 :::info
-If you are a Swap API integrator who would like to _access_ RFQ liquidity, check out [How to Integrate the RFQ System ](/0x-swap-api/guides/accessing-rfq-liquidity-on-0x-api#how-to-integrate-the-rfq-system).
+If you are a 0x API integrator who would like to _access_ RFQ liquidity, check out [How to Integrate the RFQ System ](/0x-swap-api/guides/accessing-rfq-liquidity-on-0x-api#how-to-integrate-the-rfq-system).
 :::